x-team/symphony-tutorial/README.md

 ### III.
 Symphony Extensions

-It's important to understand that Symphony are meant to be simple, and have a powerfull core to be extended by the community.
-For this we have tons of extensions for any kind of need.
-The core install have the basics, which is enough to do the basic, but for our tutorial we'll go further.
-We'll install extensions on demand as the tutorial evolves.
+It's important to understand that Symphony is meant to be simple, and have a powerful core to be extended by the community.
+For this we have tonnes of extensions to fill any kind of need.
+The core install has the essentials, but for our tutorial we'll go further.
+We'll install extensions on demand as the tutorial progresses.

 The official repository of extensions can be found in the [extensions](http://www.getsymphony.com/download/extensions/) section in Symphony website.
-While the official website is great and full of resources, few years ago [@nickdunn](http://twitter.com/nickdunn) buit a better extension repository named [symphonyextensions.com](http://symphonyextensions.com/), we'll use this one in this tutorial.
+While the official website is great and full of resources, a few years ago [@nickdunn](http://twitter.com/nickdunn) built a better extension repository named [symphonyextensions.com](http://symphonyextensions.com/).
+We'll use this one for the tutorial.

 ![symphony-extensions](screenshots/08-symphonyextensions.png)